geopython/diving-into-pygeoapi/README.md

 ### Building the workshop content locally

-The workshop manual is powered by by [MkDocs](https://www.mkdocs.org) which facilitates easy management of content and publishing.
+The workshop manual is powered by [MkDocs](https://www.mkdocs.org) which facilitates easy management of content and publishing.
 Workshop content is written in Markdown.